David Holcman: Works

-These computational approaches have led to several experimentally verified predictions in the life sciences, including the nanocolumn organization of synapses, astrocytic protrusion penetrating neuronal synapses, and insights into the organization of the endoplasmic reticulum and topologically associated domains, where multiple boundary types have been found.
+These computational approaches have led to several experimentally verified predictions in the life sciences, including the nanocolumn organization of synapses, astrocytic protrusions penetrating neuronal synapses, and insights into the organization of the endoplasmic reticulum and topologically associated domains, where multiple boundary types have been found.

 Publications

 Holcman has published over 250 journal articles and holds two patents.
-He is also co-author or editor of several books.
+He has also co-authored or edited several books.

 He is the co-author of the books: